davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

     Registers from r16 to r31

   w
     Registers from r24 to r31.
-These registers can be used in adiw command
+These registers can be used in :samp:`adiw` command

   e
     Pointer register (r26-r31)